8 Tips for Selling a Rental Property: Navigating Taxes and Tenants

 In most states, the lease agreement will be transferred with the sale, and the new owner can only make changes after the current lease has expired.
 “If your tenant has six months left on their lease, then buyers will have to accept the lease agreement as part of their purchase,” says Robert Taylor, a residential real estate investor with over 20 years of experience renting and flipping homes in Cameron Park, California.

 If your tenants are paying month to month, you can choose to give them notice to vacate.
-Check to see what the rules are in your state.
+Check to see the rules in your state.
 In Taylor’s state of California, landlords must give a 30-day notice to tenants who have lived in the property less than a year, and a 60-day notice if they’ve lived in the property longer than a year.

 5. Use a good tenant as a selling point.